mottaquikarim/pycontent/content/topics/conditionals.md

 In order for code to be useful, it is imperative to have the ability to make decisions.
 In most languages, we use the **conditional** statement to facilitate decision making.

+## Objectives

+* Booleans
+* Comparison Operators
+* Logical Operators
+* Membership Operators
+* Conditional Statements
+* Try/Except Statements
+* BONUS: The Random Module

+## Booleans & Their Operators

 Before we dig deeper into conditionals, let us first examine the `Boolean` datatype.

-## Booleans & Their Operators

 In short, a boolean represents a "yes" or "no" value.
 In Python, booleans are written as:

 ```python
 True # this is a boolean, for "yes"